Register a Company

 - Simple step-by-step process with instructions

 We’re reader-supported and may be paid when you visit links to partner sites.
 We don’t compare all products in the market, but we’re working on it!

 First and foremost, pet groomers need to be competent and comfortable working with animals.
-It is also very important that they have some knowledge of animal health.
+It is also very important that you have a good knowledge of animal health and welfare requirements.

 Other key skills and qualities of pet groomers include:

 As a pet grooming business owner, you will need to be able to coordinate and schedule your workload by estimating how long each grooming session will take, how many workers you'll need and how much to charge your customer.

 To help you thrive in the pet industry, you might like to join an industry association, such as the Pet Industry Association of Australia (PIAA) or the Australian Companion Animal Council (ACAC).
 Joining an industry association helps you keep up with what's happening in the industry and learn best-practice principles.

 To become a professional pet groomer, you'll need to be certified through TAFE or a Registered Training Organisation.
 A good place to start is with a Certificate III Pet Grooming, which teaches you essential grooming skills, such as brushing, trimming and bathing.
 You will also learn operational skills in housekeeping, customer services and equipment maintenance.